 Robex Resources Inc. to Present Fourth Quarter and Full Year 2022 Results on Tuesday, May 2, 2023

-/EIN News/ -- QUEBEC CITY, April 28, 2023 (GLOBE NEWSWIRE) -- Robex Resources Inc. (TSX-V: RBX), (“Robex” or the “Company”) announced today that they will be presenting fourth quarter and full year 2022 results on a live webinar hosted by Renmark Financial on May 2, 2023, at 9:00 AM EDT.
+QUEBEC CITY, April 28, 2023 (GLOBE NEWSWIRE) -- Robex Resources Inc. RBX, ("Robex" or the "Company") announced today that they will be presenting fourth quarter and full year 2022 results on a live webinar hosted by Renmark Financial on May 2, 2023, at 9:00 AM EDT.
 Robex Resources welcomes stakeholders, investors, and other individual followers to register and attend this live event.

 Investors interested in participating in this event will need to register using the link below.
 As a reminder, registration for the live event may be limited but access to the replay after the event will be on the Company's Investor website.